YJwong325/leetcode-solutions/medium/48_rotate_image.md

 1 2 3 4 → 4 2 3 1 → 4 3 2 1

 This reflects the entire matrix about a center vertical line, which effectively reverses the columns of the matrix.
-Using this on the earlier matrix will result in a final matrix that is equivalent to rotating the original matrix 90 degrees clockwise.
+Using this on the earlier matrix will result in a **final** matrix that is equivalent to rotating the **original** matrix **90 degrees clockwise**.

 $$
 \begin{array}{ccc}